FAU-LAP/NOMAD-CAMELS/README.md

 Fixes:
 - can now paste again with ctrl+v in most outer part of protocol
 - fixed throwing errors when entering bad values in variable-boxes
+- removed additional appearance of plot_data in metadata

 ### 1.4.3
 Features: